-Mr Quince, met with the then Secretary of State, Damian Green, in September 2016 to discuss this matter.
+Mr Quince met with the then Secretary of State, Damian Green, in September 2016 to discuss this matter.
 Mr Green recognised the rather unique and rare situation and why we are so keen to get it addressed.
 He confirmed that he and his team would be look into the issues raised.
 Unfortunately, Mr Green was removed from office in December 2017.
 So Mr Quince attempted to arrange a meeting for himself and Philip with Sarah Newton MP, the Minister of State for Disabled Persons.
-The meeting was initially refused, but after Philip wrote to the Prime Minister asking her to intervene, Mrs Newton agreed to hold it.
+The meeting was initially refused, but after Philip wrote to the Prime Minister asking her to intervene, Mrs Newton agreed to hold it in June 2018.
 The meeting was extremely positive.
-Mrs Newton confirmed that her department was well advanced in its work to introduce the necessary changes and at the present time – June 2018 – we are hopeful that a solution will soon be found.
+Mrs Newton confirmed that her department was well advanced in its work to introduce the necessary changes but yet again nothing happened.
+Finally, in February 2018.
+Mr Quince raised a question with Amber Rudd, the Secretary of State, in the House of Commons.
+Ms Rudd acknowledged the problem and confirmed that her Department were working on a solution.
+Please see the video clip below; we are hopeful that a solution will soon be found.

 The saga continues…